 As civil servants, the lecturers wanted to avoid the risks involved in challenging the State and hence decided to set up an independent, non- governmental human rights centre.
 LHRC was then established.

-Currently the organization has its own house and keys at its head office in Dar es Salaam.
+Currently, the organization has its own house and keys at its head office in Dar es Salaam.
 Another office is located at Kinondoni near Kinondoni Biafra as well as an office building in Arusha.
-The offices are well furnished with working equipments and facilities.
-Having own house and enough working space enables LHRC to be sustainable in its work due to good working environment, tools and the stability that comes with having a roof over one’s head.
+The offices are well furnished with working equipment and facilities.
+Having own house and enough working space enables LHRC to be sustainable in its work due to a good working environment, tools and the stability that comes with having a roof over one’s head.

 Evolution of LHRC

-A cross section of people have participated in the evolution of LHRC as beneficiaries, activists, trainers, consultants, volunteers, paralegals, writers as well as partners.
+A cross-section of people has participated in the evolution of LHRC as beneficiaries, activists, trainers, consultants, volunteers, paralegals, writers as well as partners.

 LHRC is found in some remote areas of the country, raising awareness and providing resources to enable the citizens to re-imagine their communities and increase their ability to solve some of their problems amicably, without necessarily engaging in protracted legalities.
 Many have realized that they are custodians of their values and indeed are building more inclusive and caring communities.
-Generally, LHRC has grown to be known as a leading human rights organization, human rights watch dog, pace setter, bold and serious organization as well as flag bearer of human rights in Tanzania.
-Its operations are mainly focused in Tanzania mainland with specific interventions in Zanzibar.
+Generally, LHRC has grown to be known as a leading human rights organization, human rights watchdog, pacesetter, bold and serious organization as well as the flag bearer of human rights in Tanzania.
+Its operations are mainly focused on Tanzania mainland with specific interventions in Zanzibar.
 LHRC is a member of different national, regional, international NGOs Networks and human rights bodies.
-The LHRC has an observer status with the African Commission on Human and Peoples Rights since 2000.
+The LHRC has observer status with the African Commission on Human and Peoples Rights since 2000.

 Vision, Mission & Objectives